syncfusion-content/wpf-docs/wpf/SfRating/Appearance-and-Styling.md

-> Note: The above properties are available in RatingItem.
-To set this property, use the ItemContainerStyle property of Rating.
+> _Note: The above properties are available in RatingItem.
+To set this property, use the ItemContainerStyle property of Rating._

-## Height
+### Height

 You can set the Height of each SfRatingItem by using Height property.

 {%highlight xml%}

+XAML

 <syncfusion:SfRating Height="50" VerticalAlignment="Center" HorizontalAlignment="Center"